Alexandre Cougnaud: European Le Mans Series

+Cougnaud en route to winning the 2016 Road to Le Mans in LMP3.

+Cougnaud aboard DKR Engineering's LMP2 at the 2022 24 Hours of Le Mans.

-In 2016, Alexandre joined the famous European Le Mans Series (ELMS), a European sports car racing endurance series inspired by the 24 Hours of Le Mans race and run by the Automobile Club de l'Ouest (ACO).
+In 2016, Cougnaud joined the famous European Le Mans Series (ELMS), a European sports car racing endurance series inspired by the 24 Hours of Le Mans race and run by the Automobile Club de l'Ouest (ACO).

-For his first year in ELMS, Alexandre won two races for the Yvan Muller Racing team.
+For his first year in ELMS, he won two races for the Yvan Muller Racing team.
 The first one being the prestigious Road To Le Mans race and the second one, the last leg of the 2016 championship in Estoril.

-In 2017, Alexandre extended his contract with the Yvan Muller racing team for one year.
-After two legs he is in second position of the LMP3 classification with one podium (2nd position) in Monza.
+In 2017, Cougnaud extended his contract with the Yvan Muller racing team for one year.
+After two legs, he was in second position of the LMP3 classification with one podium (second position) in Monza.

+In 2018, Cougnaud moved to the LMP2 class with Graff Racing in the European Le Mans Series.
+He continued with Graff in 2019, finishing third in the LMP2 championship with four podiums.
+In 2020, he took two podiums with the same team.
+In 2022, he made his debut at the 24 Hours of Le Mans with DKR Engineering, finishing 18th overall.
+In 2025, Cougnaud returned to Graff Racing to compete in the European Endurance Prototype Cup, driving a Nova NP02 alongside Loris Kyburz and Chun Ting Chou.